 This example shows the documentation for the grep command:

-What it does: Executes commands with elevated privileges.
-The sudo command allows a regular user to run specific commands as the root user, typically with a password prompt.
 In contrast, sudo su elevates the current user to a full root shell session — meaning all following commands will be executed as root until the session ends.
-Both are essential for system-level changes and administrative tasks.

 Mastering these commands builds a solid foundation for working with Linux.
 They're usually the first tools you rely on when navigating the filesystem and handling everyday tasks.